 When bacteria take control

-2 kg microscopic hosts
+2 kg of microscopic guests

 Site des Carmes, Nîmes